Submit eligibility checks - Manual

 To run a new eligibility check:

-1. Go to the Eligibility searches view.
+1. Go to the checks view or searches view.

 2. Click + New eligibility check.
 Stedi opens the simplified eligibility check form, which we recommend for most use cases.